-A STIP system uses a single form of error message for all use cases.
+A IPFI system uses a single form of error message for all use cases.
 The original message to which the error message is a response is defined by:

 Defining the HTTP request as a PUT against the endpoint of the original message.